 Banks use the money from their clients’ checking and saving accounts to offer loan services.
 They then charge interest on these loans (based on the credit history of the borrower and the current federal funds rate).
-Banks then profit from the net interest margin–which is the difference between the higher interest income charged for their loans and the lower interest paid out to clients on their bank accounts.
+Banks then profit from the net interest margin.
+That’s the difference between the higher interest income charged for their loans and the lower interest paid out to clients on their bank accounts.

-When people use their bank-issued credit and debit cards at a store, that store typically pays a processing fee–known as an interchange fee.
+When people use their bank-issued credit and debit cards at a store, that store typically pays a processing fee, known as an interchange fee.